-2. Use "Interface" command to configure broadcast/unknown multicast/unknown unicast storm control, port isolation and MAC Limiter settings for security.
+2. Use "Interface" command to configure broadcast/unknown multicast/unknown unicast storm control, port isolation, MAC limit, and port linkup delay.

-Security & Interface Command Parameter Description Switch(config)# interface [port_list] [port_list] Enter several discontinuous port numbers separated by commas or a range of ports with a hyphen.
-For example:1,3 or 2-4 Switch(config-if-PORT-PORT)# security mac-limit Enable MAC Limit function of the selected port(s).
+Security & Interface Parameter Description Command Switch(config)# interface [port_list] [port_list] Enter several discontinuous port numbers separated by commas or a range of ports with a hyphen.
+For example:1,3 or 2-4 Switch(config-if-PORT- PORT)# security delay Specify the port(s) that will not be activated until the configured delay time ends.
+Switch(config-if-PORT- PORT)# security delay release-delay trigger Specify the port(s) which the configured linkup delay port(s) will depend upon in an event of a linkup delay.
+Note: 1.
+The linkup delay port(s) will be activated immediately in the next device's boot-up (initialization) stage when one, or more, of the release-delay trigger port(s) already has learned more than the limit of MAC address count, even if the configured delay time does not end.
+2. The linkup delay port(s) will be activated only when the delay time ends in the next device's boot-up (initialization) stage if the release-delay trigger port(s) does not learn more than the limit of MAC address count.
+Switch(config-if-PORT- PORT)# security mac-limit Enable MAC Limit function of the selected port(s).
 Switch(config-if-PORT- PORT)# security mac-limit action [drop shutdown] [drop shutdown] Specify the action that would be taken when the number of source MAC address learned exceeds the limit.
 Switch(config-if-PORT-PORT)# security mac-limit maximum [1-50] [1-50] Specify the maximum number of source MAC address that can be learned for each of the selected port(s).
 This is to set number of threshold within which MAC address can be learned.
 After it reaches the threshold, any other incoming MAC address would be dropped or port would be shutdown until the recovery mechanism activates.
-The valid range of number that can be configured is 1~50.
-Switch(config-if-PORT- PORT)# security mac-limit sticky Enable the function of sticky MAC address on the selected port(s).
+Switch/confic if DODT The valid range of number that can be configured is 1~50.
+Switch(config-if-PORT-PORT)# security mac-limit Enable the function of sticky MAC address on the selected port(s).